sysgears/grain/docs/latest.markdown

 It can be beneficial to add support for new custom commands to Grain command-line for pre-populating new pages or posts or whatever.

-All the commands supported by theme should be stored into `commands` list.
+All the commands supported by theme should be stored into `commands` list property in `SiteConfig.groovy`.
 Each command in this list is a closure that accepts zero or more String parameters that will be passed from command-line.

 ***Example***
 ``` groovy:nl